 This can manifest itself by using hateful speech, sabotaging their social or professional life, or cheating on them out of spite.

-Opposite of this, you may want to punish yourself for letting this happen, for not seeing the signs of an affair earlier, or for having an affair.
+In addition to this, you may want to punish yourself for letting this happen, for not seeing the signs of an affair earlier, or for having an affair.
 This way, the anxiety after infidelity can manifest itself in self-destructive behavior such as substance abuse, over-eating, and self-sabotage.

 3. Withholding love, sex, and your relationship